On June 18, 2015, after thirty years in business, David Brady Productions came to a very quiet end due to an injury David sustained in January 2010.

-David Brady Productions came into existence in February of 1979 while David Brady was a graduate student in Communications at Simon Fraser University in Burnaby, British Columbia.
-In addition to his undergraduate and graduate work at Simon Fraser, David also holds a MFA in Screenwriting from York University.
+David began his career in film and television February of 1979 while he was a graduate student in Communications at Simon Fraser University in Burnaby, British Columbia.
+In addition to his undergraduate and graduate work at Simon Fraser, he also holds an MFA in Screenwriting from York University.

-Initially operating out of Vancouver, he then went on to spend eight years producing movies out of Los Angeles and New York.
-David executive produced and produced four successful feature films, The Grey Fox, Till Death Do Us Part, Dixie Lanes and more recently executive produced You Wish with Alan Sacks for The Disney Channel.
+David went on to spend eight years producing movies out of Los Angeles and New York.
+He executive produced and produced four successful feature films; The Grey Fox, Till Death Do Us Part, Dixie Lanes and executive produced You Wish with Alan Sacks for The Disney Channel.

 During this period, the companies he was associated with earned two Golden Globe Nominations (Best Foreign Picture and Best Actor, The Grey Fox), seven Genie Awards, and international recognition for their artistic and commercial successes as well as one Academy Award Nominations for Phillip Borsos’s Nails, while David was a partner in that company.
 David was nominated for the Best Family and Children’s Series at the Banff World Television Festival for Around The World With Tippi for Discovery Canada, Discovery Europe, Discovery International and France 5.
 Also, David has won numerous awards from the a host of US and International Festivals.